chatgut/userServiceEmi/README.md

 ## Endpoints
 The following endpoints are available:

-### Endpoint: GET /users/all

-Returns an array of all user profiles, or an empty array if no users are found.

 ### Endpoint: GET /users/{userID}

 Returns user profile information:
+    - username
+    - first name
+    - last name
-- Username
+    - user ID
-- Profile picture
+    - profile picture
-- Number of posts
+    - number of messages

 Response:
 - 200 OK if user is found.
 - 404 Not found if no user with the given ID is found.

+### Endpoint: GET /users/all

+Returns an array of user profile information for all users, or an empty array if no users are found.

 ### Endpoint: POST /users